Misu Sōtarō: Naval career

 During the personnel reorganization within the navy prior to the war, Naval Minister Yamamoto Gonnohyōe was convinced that victory could not be obtained unless Admiral Hidaka Sonojo was replaced by Tōgō Heihachirō.
 As head of the navy Personnel Bureau, Misu was in a strong position to encourage Yamamoto towards this action.
 He also recommended Kataoka Shichirō and Shibayama Yahachi as possible successors should something happen to Tōgō in battle.
 This was quite controversial, as Admiral Kamimura Hikonojō in command of the IJN 2nd Fleet would normally have been appointed successor.
 Misu reported that Kamimura was of aggressive, even reckless disposition, which made him ideal for leading with aggressive tactics for the Second Fleet, but that this same disposition was a detriment to his ability to replace Tōgō.

 In 1905, Misu was promoted to vice admiral, and placed under Tōgō's direct control.
 Given command of the Nisshin, he was in the line of battle at the Battle of Tsushima, and was wounded in the left eye.
 Making the most of this injury, Misu was compared with the famous one-eyed warrior Date Masamune.

 Following the conclusion of the war, he was ennobled with the title of baron under the kazoku peerage system.
-In 1906, he commanded the Ryojun Guard District From 1909-1911, he was placed in charge of reconstruction of the Maizuru Naval District.
+In 1906, he commanded the Ryojun Guard District From 1909 to 1911, he was placed in charge of reconstruction of the Maizuru Naval District.
 The operational area of Maizuru encompassed his home town of Hikone, which has no access to the sea.
 He went on the reserve list in 1913 as full admiral and died in 1921.